Victor H. Schiro: Schiro as mayor

 Schiro was mayor during Hurricane Betsy, which flooded the Lower Ninth Ward and much of New Orleans East in 1965.
 He was known for his famous statement to the media at the time: "Don't believe any false rumors, unless you hear them from me."
 He convinced President Johnson to visit the city on the day after the hurricane; Johnson and Schiro visited the Lower Ninth Ward and an emergency shelter.
 Schiro later travelled to Washington, D.C., to lend his support to obtaining congressional legislation that would give storm victims a $5,000 loan forgiveness package.
 The hurricane hit in the middle of Schiro's 1965 re-election campaign; though the Times Picayune and others accused Schiro of attempting to politicize the disaster, Schiro narrowly won re-election against his main opponent, Councilman Jimmy Fitzmorris.
+Schiro's share of the black vote jumped to 40 percent, while his share of the white vote declined.
 Also in the running was perennial mayoral candidate Addison Roswell Thompson, a taxicab operator and a member of the Ku Klux Klan.
 Fitzmorris also finished second in the Democratic primary in the next mayoral election, but won election to two terms as lieutenant governor in 1971 and 1975 before falling just short of the general election in the 1979 gubernatorial election.

 Mayor Schiro considered the arrival of the New Orleans Saints professional football team and the beginning of plans to build the Louisiana Superdome to be two of the foremost achievements of his administration.
+The vigorous promotion by local businessman Dave Dixon, and the support of Governor John McKeithen, also assisted Schiro in his quest for the Superdome.
+Schiro was additionally helped with the acquisition of the Saints by the powerful Louisiana congressional delegation of Senate Majority Whip Russell Long and House Majority Whip Hale Boggs.

 Also during his administration, formal government-sponsored studies were undertaken to evaluate the feasibility of relocating New Orleans' international airport to a new site, contemporaneous with similar efforts that were ultimately successful in Houston (George Bush Intercontinental Airport) and Dallas (Dallas/Fort Worth International Airport).
 This attempt got as far as recommending a site in New Orleans East; a man-made island was to be created south of I-10 and north of U.S. Route 90 in a bay of Lake Pontchartrain.
 However, by the early 1970s it had been decided to expand the current airport instead of constructing a replacement.